jsheyl/summerSchools17/ubc/brent.md

 **Duration**: 3 hours

-**Target audience**: very beginner, this course is targeted at people who've never orchestrated cloud resources before and have never deployed web software applications, such as WordPress, in a cloud environment
+**Target audience**: this course is targeted at people who've never orchestrated cloud resources before and have never deployed web software applications, such as WordPress, in a cloud environment

+**Level**: beginner

 **Prerequisites**:
 - know what a cloud is